 Speaking of a million dollars, earlier this year, HomeExchange launched HomeExchange Collection to cater for growing requests from members for a more luxe experience.
 It boasts 300 not-so-humble abodes from 35 countries including Argentina, Costa Rica, Finland, Germany, Iceland, Italy, Kenya, Switzerland, United Arab Emirates, as well as various islands in the Caribbean.
 All you need is a pad of your own worth $1.5 million or more.
 And let’s face it, with property prices the way they are these days, this isn’t as big an ask as it used to be.

 Like what you’ve just read?
-SIGN UP to The Suite – it’s the magazine-style newsletter you’ve been waiting for.
+SIGN UP to The Suite – it’s a modern mini-magazine for women in leadership.